Omnivorous Tussock Moth

 The eggs are laid in a cluster almost anywhere.
 They are covered by the female with brown hairs from her body.

-The species occurs around most of the coast of Australia, including:
+The species occurs across most of Australia, including:

 Further reading :